Joe Doyle (politician): Rebellion on abortion

 Doyle achieved early party notoriety in 1983, when he was one of eight Fine Gael TDs to defy the party and vote against the Fine Gael–Labour Party coalition's proposed wording to the anti-abortion constitutional amendment.
 Whereas the government's wording included a negative prohibition, namely that nothing in the constitution should be interpreted as granting a right to abortion, Doyle—along with Alice Glenn and some other colleagues—endorsed the Fianna Fáil alternative wording that granted a "right to life to the unborn, with due regard to the equal right of the mother".
 Because of the controversial nature of the issue of abortion, and the fact that Fine Gael was split on it, he was not sacked from the party for breaking the party whip.

 Winning and losing seats

 He was one of a number of TDs to lose their seats at the 1987 general election.
-At the Senate election that followed, he was elected by the Administrative Panel to sit in the upper house (Seanad Éireann).
+At the Seanad election that followed, he was elected by the Administrative Panel to sit in the upper house (Seanad Éireann).
 He regained his Dáil seat at the 1989 general election, where he and FitzGerald achieved two seats out of four with a tight vote-management strategy.
 However, he lost his seat again at the 1992 general election to new running mate Frances Fitzgerald.
 Though he contested the 1997 general election—under party pressure because it saw Doyle as the party's best chance to win a seat, even though he had originally decided not to contest any more general elections—he failed to regain a Dáil seat.
 He had the consolation of retaining his Senate seat in the election to the 21st Seanad.